 The 2016 Pop-Up Breakfast Series has come and gone!!!
 It sure was a great season.
-We’re taking a rest for now and will be announcing the 2017 season after the new year.
-If you aren’t familiar with this series of wonderful, culinary, community-building events, you can get a feel for it by looking at our photo album , checking out this video clip and viewing the 2016 menus below.
+We’re taking a rest for now and will be announcing the 2017 season after the new year – you can find a skeleton schedule with a couple of the featured chefs by scrolling down.
+If you aren’t familiar with this series of wonderful, culinary, community-building events, you can get a feel for it by looking at our photo album , checking out this video clip and viewing menus from the past season below.
 Read on…

 Pop-up restaurants are not new; gustatory drive and the need for a gathering place gave rise to pop-up meals eons ago.
 At the edges of the field, around the campfire, on the tailgate of an old Chevy, we have been congregating around any and every imaginable manner of makeshift table since time immemorial.